Karlz-Bandz/TicTacToe/README.md

 # TicTacToe
-The desktop app tic tac toe game.
+The desktop app tic tac toe.
 JavaFX

-  Tic tac toe game is writting in JavaFX.
+  Tic tac toe is writting in JavaFX.
 This app is under construction